jxfuller1/Extended-QTableView/README.md

 Features that this currently has as of 1/14/2024:

 1) Sorting
+2) Column Sections are movable
-2) Filtering w/ Comboboxes at the headers
+3) Filtering w/ Comboboxes at the headers
-3) Expansion of rows that contain a sub-table widget for additional information
+4) Expansion of rows that contain a sub-table widget for additional information
-4) Checkboxes in columns
+5) Checkboxes in columns
-5) Setting which columns you want to be editable
+6) Setting which columns you want to be editable
-6) Being able to edit cell data
+7) Being able to edit cell data
-7) Filter combobox options update as cell data is changed
+8) Filter combobox options update as cell data is changed

 Features left to finish: